-The history of American slang words starts around the 17th century.
 By the 18th century, the differences between America and other English speaking countries prompted the evolution of slang.
 For a time, any words not used in Britain were considered slang.
 Originally considered to be the language of foreigners and criminals, slang began to be used by writers in the 1900s.
-So the history of American slang words started as America started and continues today.

 Slang is a way of using descriptive or figurative language.
 It sometimes is irreverent and humorous.
 Slang expressions describe activities or objects.
 There is a high number of slang terms associated with the activity or object if it is prevalent.
 In 1901, G. K. Chesterton wrote “All slang is metaphor, and all metaphor is poetry,” in Defence of Slang.